ad2476/HAB/README.md

 ## Heating System

 Exterior temperatures will reach approximately -60ºC during flight.
-A heating system is necessary for continued functioning of the electronics.
-It shall consist of an independent system of two heating pads and two 850mAh batteries, toggled by the FCS when interior temperatures drop below 0ºC.
+A heating system is necessary for continued functioning of the electronics, and should hopefully constrain temperatures above -20ºC.
+It shall consist of an independent system of two heating pads and 4 AA Lithium batteries in series, and shall operate continuously.

 ## Power Systems

 In order to mitigate total systems failure due to drained batteries, the electronics are divided into four power systems:

-1. **3x 1.5V 3000mAh Energizer Lithium in series (4.5V nominal output)**: FCS, Sensors system, GPS system
+1. **3x 1.5V 3000mAh Energizer Lithium Ultimate (4.5V nominal output)**: FCS, Sensors system, GPS system
-  * Expected life: Not yet calculated, likely several hours - expect fewer due to effects of cold
+  * Expected life: Not calculated, likely several hours - expect fewer due to effects of cold
 2. **2x 3.7V 2000mAh Li-ion in series (7.4V nominal output)**: GSM module
   * Expected life: Max.
 1000h (only standby), Min.
-5.7h (only GPRS transmission)
+5.7h (only GPRS transmission), expect fewer due to cold
-3. **2x 3.7V 2000mAh Li-ion**: Camera system (1 battery for video cameras, 1 battery for photo camera)
+3. **1x 3.7V 2000mAh Li-ion**: Camera system (1 battery for video cameras, 1 battery for photo camera)
-  * Expected life of video: Max.
-20h (assuming 100mA draw) - expect fewer due to effects of cold
-  * Expected life of photo: Max.
-5.8h (assuming 345mA draw) - expect fewer due to effects of cold
+  * Expected life: Max.
+4.5h (assuming 445mA draw) - expect fewer due to effects of cold
-4. **2x 3.7V 850mAh Li-ion (7.4V nominal output)**: Heating system
+4. **4x 1.5V 3000mAh Energizer Lithium Ultimate (6V nominal output)**: Heating system
-  * Expected life: 1.2h (700 mA draw) - expect fewer due to effects of cold (only active if internal temp < 0º C)
+  * Expected life: 4h (700 mA draw) - expect fewer due to effects of cold (active throughout)

 With an expected flight duration of 2.8±0.5h, this should be plenty of battery capacity, even accounting for the effects of cold.
 Freezer tests will be run well in advance of launch to determine true capacity.